I get questions...

 "The 9/11 Machine" is my exploration of alternate histories and my attempt to answer one question--if you knew ahead of time that the tragic events of 9/11 were going to take place, could you do anything about it?
 Could you prevent the tragedy, or alter the outcome?
 If you warned people, would anyone believe you--or would you be implicated in the event after it happened?

 I wanted to explore the idea of a man who lost his family in the disaster--but a man, among all the others who lost people on that day, who could actually do something about it.
 Dr. Ellis is obsessed with trying to alter the past and change the future.

-My favorite parts of the book are his multiple attempts to stop the event; in each case, the event is changed, sometimes for the worse.
+My favorite parts of the book are his multiple attempts to stop the event, sometimes for the worse.
 But he keeps trying, over and over, to find the right way to intervene.
 The book starts out at an interesting place--he's remembering one of his versions of 9/11, which, in his timeline, was much worse than "ours."
 It was a difficult book to put down on paper--it took me nearly six years to research and write.

 Tipp Talk Books of Newspaper Columns